IyesGames/minewars/doc/src/tech/dataformat-spectator.md

 The participation mask is a bitmask indicating which PlayerIds the frame applies to.
 Bit 0 represents the global spectator view.

-The size of the participation mask is determined by the "max player id" bit in the Initialization Sequence.
+The size of the participation mask depends on the `n_players` field in the Initialization Sequence.
+Use the minimum number of bytes to represent the players.
+It is Big Endian!

 The data payload is the [player protocol update messages](./dataformat-player.md#gameplay-messages).
 All of the players listed in the participation mask must receive the entire identical data payload.